-Collaborative robot, Industrial robot, Baxter robot, Sawyer robot cons, pros & uses
+Collaborative robot, Industrial robot, Baxter robot, Sawyer robot cons, pros and uses

 Baxter and Sawyer are two human-scale collaborative robots with outsized personalities, Baxter and Sawyer can be trained to perform a task in a matter of minutes, With a true train-by-demonstration method, Employees can deploy & redeploy automation quickly and effectively, So saving time & money, Baxter and Sawyer can adapt to real-world variability, change applications quickly and perform tasks like humans do.